-Nearly one year ago (May 17, 2017) I received an email from Dr. Teri Greiling, Assistant Professor of Dermatology at Oregon Health and Science University in Portland, Oregon.
+Nearly two years ago (May 17, 2017) I received an email from Dr. Teri Greiling, Assistant Professor of Dermatology at Oregon Health and Science University in Portland, Oregon.

 Like every PRP patient and caregiver, Dr. Greiling lamented the fact that not a single therapeutic trial had ever been conducted for patients with PRP.
 She also recognized that PRP was also lacking validated measurement tools to properly gauge the severity of our disease.
 Inspired by one of her PRP patients, she decided to do something.
 She pondered the question we want PRP researchers to ponder: What if…?